Digital Scholarship

 Histories Along the Blue Ridge

-Formerly known as “Exploring Rockingham’s Past,” this project makes selected historic records from the Rockingham County Court digitally available to the public.
+Formerly known as “Exploring Rockingham’s Past,” this award-winning project now called “Histories Along the Blue Ridge” makes selected historic records from the Rockingham County Court digitally available to the public.
 Each year, JMU graduate students partner with the local Circuit Court Clerk, Chaz Haywood, in this work.
 Since 2018, the project has grown rapidly beyond Rockingham County through collaborations with community members and courthouses in neighboring counties.
 Future initiatives will also add selected non-court records to the collection.

 Objects of Faith

-This website features 3D models of religiously meaningful objects, accompanied by original object narratives that place those objects in their historical context.
-The models were created and the narratives written by students in the Spring 2017 and Spring 2018 offerings of HIST 362, Introduction to U.S. Religious History, taught by Dr. Andrew Witmer, Associate Professor in the Department of History.
+The Objects of Faith website features 3D models of religiously meaningful objects, accompanied by original object narratives that place those objects in their historical context.
+The models were created and the narratives written by students in the Spring 2017 and Spring 2018 offerings of Introduction to U.S. Religious History (HIST 362), taught by Dr. Andrew Witmer, professor in the Department of History.

 Immigrant Harrisonburg

-Immigrant Harrisonburg digital archive is an oral history project based at JMU to investigate the lives of immigrants living in the Shenandoah Valley and beyond.
-Students contribute to this archive through class research projects on the immigrant community in Harrisonburg in HIST 439, History of Immigration to the United States, taught by Daniel Morales, Assistant Professor in the Department of History.
+The Immigrant Harrisonburg digital archive is an oral history project that investigates the lives of immigrants living in the Shenandoah Valley and beyond.
+JMU students contribute to this archive through class research projects with the immigrant community in Harrisonburg in History of Immigration to the United States (HIST 439), taught by Dr. Daniel Morales, professor in the Department of History.

 Racial Terror: Lynching in Virginia, 1877-1927

 This ongoing research project examines one of the darkest, yet almost forgotten, pages of American history: the lynching of thousands of people between the end of Reconstruction and the 1930s in the US South.
-Senior students actively participated in the process of collecting and organizing hundreds of articles from historical Virginia newspapers, detailing all the known lynchings that occurred in the Commonwealth between 1877 and 1927 for the Advanced Research course, JUST 402 taught by Dr. Gianluca De Fazio, assistant professor in the Department of Justice Studies.
+Senior students actively participated in the process of collecting and organizing hundreds of articles from historical Virginia newspapers, detailing all the known lynchings that occurred in the Commonwealth between 1877 and 1927.
+This was for the Advanced Research course (JUST 402) taught by Dr. Gianluca De Fazio, professor in the Department of Justice Studies.

 Virtual Reality Showcase